ConnorPestell8/PWHL/README.md

 * **Data Loading**: Loads cleaned shot data into the environment.
 * **Visualization**: Generates shot location plots, allowing for a visual analysis of where shots are taken during games.
 ### NHL_Shots_Analysis.R
 This script handles shot data from the NHL for the seasons 2014-2022.
 Similar to the PWHL analysis, it visualizes shot locations on the rink, helping to identify trends and patterns.
+The shot data used here can be accessed via `https://moneypuck.com/data.htm`.
+Save this file in the `data` folder.
 Key components of this script include:
 ** **Data Loading**: Loads cleaned shot data into the environment.
 * **Visualization**: Generates shot location plots, allowing for a visual analysis of where shots are taken during games.
 ### PWHL_Rolling_Avg_Analysis.R